kaigorod/nirdjs/Documentation.md

 Jotai and Inert compared
   Inert has better Types than Jotai
-  It's easier to create own particle using Inert
+  It's easier to create own atom using Inert
   Inert has better async by supportig React 19 Actions Inert has better separation of concepts
 Jotai to Inert migration guide